-Two significant factors must be considered when venturing into a software testing project: strategy and investment.
+Strategy and investment must be considered two significant factors when venturing into a software testing project.
 Strategy comes first.
-It is impossible to determine the overall project investment without knowing what techniques and tools are required to test a website or app.
+Determining the overall project investment is impossible without knowing what techniques and tools are required to test a website or app.

-- The first step to determining strategy is to have a clear idea of the most effective software testing strategies.
+- The first step to determining strategy is clearly understanding the most effective software testing strategies.

 - Specific tests require a close understanding of code and the relevant system being run, while others don’t.